cloudevents/sdk-java/examples/README.md

 -   [restful-ws-spring-boot](restful-ws-spring-boot) shows how to use the module `cloudevents-http-restful-ws` with Spring Boot and Jersey to receive and send CloudEvents through HTTP.
+-   [spring-reactive](spring-reactive) shows how to use the module `cloudevents-spring` with Spring Boot and Webflux to receive and send CloudEvents through HTTP.
 -   [vertx](vertx) shows how to use the module `cloudevents-http-vertx` to receive and send CloudEvents through HTTP using `vertx-web-client` and `vertx-core`.